EVENT - American Indigenous Arts Celebration 2025

-We are happy to share that the American Indigenous Arts Celebration event will take place November 3 & 4, 2023.
+We are happy to share that the American Indigenous Arts Celebration event will take place November 7 & 8, 2025.
 Join the Seminole Tribe of Florida and the Ah-Tah-Thi-Ki Museum as we celebrate Seminole and Indigenous art, music, food dance and more!
-This family friendly event will be held from 10am-5pm on Friday and Saturday.
-Enjoy admission to the Ah-Tah-Thi-Ki Museum with event tickets as a special benefit.
+This free family friendly event will be held from 10am-5pm on Friday and Saturday.
+Be sure explore the mile-long board walk while you are here.
+Parking is free!

 The AIAC is one of the top festivals in the Southeast and will feature an exciting array of Seminole and Indigenous art, music, food, dance and more!